blackflux/secure-chest/README.md

 #### DecryptionError

-General Base Error that all other decryption errors inherit from.
+General Decryption Error that all Decryption Errors inherit from.

 #### DecryptionIntegrityError

-The provided data could not be decrypted.
-This can be an indication for invalid data or an incorrect secret or name.
+Provided data can not be decrypted.
+Can be indication for invalid data or incorrect secret or name.

 #### DecryptionSignatureError

-The data was decrypted successfully, however the signature does not match.
-This can sometimes indicate invalid data or an incorrect secret or name.
+Data was decrypted successfully, but signature did not match.
+Can also indicate invalid data or an incorrect secret or name.

-However if a different context is passed, this error is also thrown.
+Also thrown when context was changed.

 #### DecryptionTimeTravelError